yalicee/march-23-be-pg-theme-parks/README.md

 Now that we have created our tables we will need to **insert some data** into it.

-To do this dynamically, using our JSON data files, you will need to install pg-format:
+To do this dynamically, using our data files, you will need to install pg-format:

 ```zsh
 npm install -D pg-format